XiaoXueTu555/VTableInspector/README.md

 # VTableInspector

-**VTableInspector** is a C++ library designed to inspect and print the virtual function tables (vtables) and memory layout of objects.
-This library is useful for debugging, introspection, security validation, and educational purposes.
+**VTableInspector** is a library for probing and printing the virtual functiontables (vtable) and memory layout of objects in C++.
+This library is suitablefor cross-platform debugging, program introspection, security verification,and educational and research scenarios.
 ## Features

 - Inspect and print virtual function tables (vtables) of C++ classes.